Outside the UK ++ 44 1623 799 309

 and the entire edition could be sold out within several hours of release.

-There is no 'second' edition, these are the original signed, limited editions that have over the years become highly collectable
+There is no 'second' edition of these prints, these are the original signed, limited editions that have over the years become highly collectable and

-Recognized worldwide as a fine watercolour master, Sir William's work enjoys the prominence amongst a collection of the finest and most experienced painters of our time.
+Recognized worldwide as a master of watercolour painting, Sir William Russell Flint's work enjoys the prominence of some of the finest and most experienced paintings of our time.